ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/initialconditions/index.rst

 distribution.
 But the isothermal sphere has infinite mass, and in any realistic star cluster, the distribution of stars should go to zero near the tidal boundary.
-The `King (1966) <https://ui.adsabs.harvard.edu/abs/1966AJ.....71...64K/abstract>`_ profile accomplices this by sampling from a lowered isothermal distribution
+The `King (1966) <https://ui.adsabs.harvard.edu/abs/1966AJ.....71...64K/abstract>`_ profile accomplishes this by sampling from a lowered isothermal distribution

 .. math::